kadauber/MTGWebsite/README.md

 _(disclaimer: may not be synced with this repo at any given time)_

+Forked by Kimberly Dauber for further development (and hopefully deployment).

 Driven by a [custom template system](https://github.com/MattPutnam/htmpl) written in Python.
 Here's how you do common tasks (note that there's an implicit
 "run `make.py`" at the end of each):